 With the Trump Administration poised to shake up the existing order of things, regulators and government officials in Colorado are looking to ensure the voter-backed measure(s) allowing marijuana for both medical and recreational use has more than upheld efforts to remove black market sales, prevent underage use, and prevent interstate trafficking.
 For the retail shopper in Denver, you may have noticed a recent change in packaging.
 If you didn’t, dispensaries and cannabis product manufacturers sure did.
 In October, Colorado passed through mandates requiring standardized edible dosing, the removal of the word ‘candy’ or ‘candies’ from any product, as well as standard symbol communicating the product contains cannabis.
 This was just the first of tightening regulations, with a second wave that will change the marijuana laws in Denver Colorado beginning in 2017.

-In June of 2016, the DEA posted an intelligence report on black market marijuana endeavors that have seen an increase in the state of Colorado after passing recreational adult use.
+DEA posted an intelligence report on black market marijuana endeavors that have seen an increase in the state of Colorado after passing recreational adult use.
 The focus was on the how little the state controls at-home cultivation and processing of concentrates with volatile, easy to buy substances (butane, alcohol, etc..).
-Titled '"Residential Marijuana Grows in Colorado: The New Meth Houses?'", the release discusses several federally unsavory enterprises that have spurred from low regulation on at-home grow operations.
-They, well'¦ they make a compelling case:
+Titled “Residential Marijuana Grows in Colorado: The New Meth Houses?”, the release discusses several federally unsavory enterprises that have spurred from low regulation on at-home grow operations.
+They, well they make a compelling case:

 Grow operations are unsafe for fire and safety personnel